redwoodjs/redwood/packages/create-redwood-app-template/README.md

 One of the Norse myths involves the origin story of Thor's hammer.
-In short, Loki decides it would be funny to shave off the beautiful golden hair of Thor's wife, Seph.
+In short, Loki decides it would be funny to shave off the beautiful golden hair of Thor's wife, Sif.
 Thor finds out it was Loki, and demands he fix it or he will break every one of his bones.
 Loki knows some dwarves that can forge a replacement for Seph's hair and tricks them into a competition with another set of dwarves to each create better gifts for the gods.
 Among the gifts, the sons of Yvaldi